-Take our little fella (he’ll kill me if he stumbles across this post about his early years).
-See, as new parents we were faced with a dilemma.
-He was starting pre-school.
-And by the rules, he had to be, er… let’s just say that, regal as he was, he and a certain porcelain throne had yet to build a natural relationship.
+And by the rules of the school, he had to be, er… let’s just say that, regal as he was, he and a certain porcelain throne had yet to build a natural relationship.

-We had exactly 11 days.
+Not one to be daunted, I was sure we could beat the odds.
 First we tried begging.
-Then we tried the “no safety net” technique — that’s where you take off the diaper and hope the kid hates the feeling of insecurity so much, he’ll tell you when it’s time to grab him and run for the facilities.
-Neither approach worked.
+He thought that was alternatingly funny and confusing.
+Then we tried the “no safety net” technique.
+This is where you take off the diaper and hope the kid hates making a mess so much, he’ll run for the toilet.

-First, we drew a chart with a cartoon of the potty in the corner (yes, I’m really writing an article about this).
-Then we bought some stickers.
-And a bag of chocolates.
+First, I drew a chart with a cartoon of the potty in the corner.
+Then we bought and showed him the stickerbooks with characters he knew from Disney movies.
+And dangled in front of him his — and our — favorite kind of caramel chocolates.
 Every “performance,” we told our son, got a reward.

-Just over a week later, we have a chart full of stickers and a kid who (sniffle) was just growing up too dang fast.
+Just over a week later, we not only had a chart full of stickers, but a fully world-ready kid who (sniffle) was just growing up too dang fast.
 We successfully shuffled him off to school.
-“So is he potty-trained,” they asked.
-“Of course,” we said, full of false incredulity.

 Get that and everything else should fall in place.